CTVA

 John Byner (comedian)

-The Pickle Brothers (comedians)
+The Pickle Brothers (comedy trio)

 Edward Villella & Patricia McBride